alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

     };
 ~~~

 The logic in class `Choices` is a possibly premature optimization I added because things seemed slow in a Windows console window.
-It turned out that what was slow was not invocations of the random generator but Windows’s creation of a new process of a little program.
+It turned out that what was slow was not invocations of the random generator but Windows’ creation of a new process of a little program.
 From a human perspective that should be instantaneous; it wasn’t.

 But while that possibly needlessly added code complicates things it does no technical harm, so I left it in.